Njugen/TabSera/README.md

 - Show feedback form

 # Feedback
 I would appreciate feedback and suggestions on how to improve this plugin.
-Reports of possible bugs are also welcomed.
+Reports of possible bugs are also welcome.
 Please, post an issue or contact me per email: privat_thai_nguyen@hotmail.com

 # Updates
 Minor updates and improvements will be provided from time to time.
 There is no definite roadmap or schedule.

 # Copyright
 TabSera was created by Thai Nguyen.
 This plugin is free for private and professional use, with no limits nor warranty.
-The plugin itself and code that derives from it may not be monetized, re-distributed on other channels than this repo, nor used as part of commercial products/services/brands.
+The plugin itself and its code may not be monetized, re-distributed on other channels than this repo, nor used as part of commercial products/services/brands.

 # Contact information
 privat_thai_nguyen@hotmail.com